The vairee Research Framework

 This approach has four documented failure modes:

-A professional who has led genuinely ahead-of-market work — distributed systems before they were mainstream, organisational models before the playbooks existed — does not appear in training data as a dominant pattern.
+- Innovator penalisation — A professional who has led genuinely ahead-of-market work does not appear in training data as a dominant pattern.
 Their profile is classified as a statistical anomaly and ranked low.
 The system mistakes novelty for irrelevance.

-Candidates who use generative tools to reverse-engineer job description keywords into their profiles score well against vector matching — regardless of whether their underlying experience is real.
+- The AI-optimised CV problem — Candidates who use generative tools to reverse-engineer job description keywords into their profiles score well against vector matching — regardless of whether their underlying experience is real.
 Junior professionals with AI-polished CVs consistently outrank senior experts with direct but unstylised profiles.
-The system rewards presentation, not capability.

-The hiring market has created a feedback loop: candidates acquire certifications (SAFe, ICAgile, PMP) that signal conformance to screener criteria, whether or not those certifications represent genuine expertise.
+- Certification noise — The hiring market has created a feedback loop: candidates acquire certifications (SAFe, ICAgile, PMP) that signal conformance to screener criteria, whether or not those certifications represent genuine expertise.
 ATS systems treat certification presence as a positive signal.
-The result is systematic inflation of false positives at the expense of real practitioners.

-Vector similarity operates atemporally.
-A senior executive who completed an MBA with financial management focus twenty years ago may be ranked against — or below — a junior financial management course, because the system detects keyword overlap without understanding seniority, chronological progression, or contextual decay.
+- Temporal flattening — Vector similarity operates atemporally.
+A senior executive who completed an MBA twenty years ago may be ranked against a junior course, because the system detects keyword overlap without understanding seniority or contextual decay.

 The vairee hypothesis